viswanathan01/EazyByts/README.md

 ---

-## 🧪 Testing
+### 🧪 Testing

-EazyByts uses the chosen test framework (e.g. Jest or Vitest).
+EazyByts uses a testing framework to ensure stability.
-Run the test suite with:
+Run all tests with:

 \`\`\`bash
 npm test